barrier15300/TaikoManyGimmicks/README.md

 open solution with Visual Studio 2026.
 F5 key press, Build start. ( or press to green triangle button in Toolbar )

+# Run and Debug
+plainly build, throw out of range exception. that exception reason is "Skins" folder not exist in execution directory. default execution directory is .exe file output directory. copy Skins folder on .exe file same directory.

 # Dependent Library
 in build, from Nuget Library is automatic setup.